Abbyddybbuk/LearnJava8/JavaCollection.md

 * HashMap is used for persisting group of objects in the form of key-value pairs.
   - Duplicate Keys are not allowed
   - Sort Order is not preserved

+* Comparator Interface contains only one method called compare()
+   - How the declaration of this method looks like public int compare(Object obj1, Object obj2)
+      ---returns negative value if obj1 has to come before obj2
+      ---returns positive value if obj1 has to come after obj2
+      ---returns 0 if obj1 equals obj2